Alex-Smolik/mp4-to-gif-converter/README.md

 - Angular CLI (**`ng version`** to check if it is installed)
 - Docker & Docker Swarm (**`docker --version`** to check if it is installed)

+## Download the project and open a terminal in it

 ### Run commands
 - `docker build -t gif-converter-backend ./backend`
 - `docker build -t gif-converter-worker ./worker`